 Indoor pollutants such as asbestos, mold, lead-based paint, radon, and a variety of indoor environmental contaminants impact the health of thousands of people every year.
 Small preventative measures can make a huge difference in the health of our indoor environment and those that reside in it.
 This Initiative is intended to inspire and motivate us to seek preventative maintenance and address areas that could impact the health of our environment.

 Most all commercial buildings and many homes built before 1980 contain some form of asbestos-containing material.
 Painted building components in many homes and buildings built before 1978 contain lead.
 One out of every 15 homes in the US experience elevated radon levels, the second leading cause of lung cancer in our nation.
 Mold does not need water to propagate.
 Humidity levels above 60% provide the perfect environment for the growth of mold.
-Whether we live in a new home or older building, indoor environmental conditions can impact the health of the building and its occupants.
+Whether we live or work in a new home or older building, indoor environmental conditions can impact the health of the building and its occupants.

 Understanding and controlling some of the common pollutants found in homes, schools and offices has become ever more important since we are now spending much of our time indoors.
 Pollutants can include chemicals, gases, and living organisms such as mold and pests.
 Some pollutants can cause health issues such as sore eyes, burning in the nose and throat, headaches, nausea, and fatigue.
 Other pollutants can cause or worsen allergies, respiratory illnesses, heart disease, and cancer.
 Some pollutants can be especially harmful to children, the elderly, or those with compromised immune systems.